-Now that you have been given a diagnosis of cancer, the question of how to treat your cancer lies in the hands of both you and your healthcare team.
+Now that you have been given a cancer diagnosis, the question of how to treat your cancer lies in the hands of both you and your healthcare team.
 For many types of cancer, there is no one "right" treatment.
-You may have several options, each with benefits and risks attached.
+You may have several treatment options, each with its own benefits and risks to consider.
 You want to make sure your healthcare team uses the appropriate treatment(s) for you.
-Finding out about your particular type of cancer is a great way to participate knowledgeably in discussions about treatment.
-Your doctors, nurses and social workers are excellent sources of information.
-In addition, this guidebook provides extensive information about the many treatments for cancer and dealing with their side effects.
-The Support Services section of this guidebook lists many local and national organizations dedicated to help-ing patients and their families cope with diagnosis, treatment and survivorship.
-Your local library also may be a good source for information.
+Learning about your specific cancer type allows you to engage in informed treatment discussions.
+Your doctors, nurses and support staff are excellent sources of information.
+In addition, your care team will provide you with specific information about your treatment for cancer and dealing with the side effects.